koushi/NyshakVault/World/People/PCs/Ny'shak.md

 hundreds of years pass ( go magic doping ) as The Echoes begin

 Ny'shak sent to [[Betrayal|kill Kai'sa]] but doesn't go through with it.
 Goes on the run with Kai'sa for years gathering allies to stop the Order.
 Reconnects with the Eyes.
 Base of operations moves to Opus one of the floating cities of Netheril.
 It becomes clear that the order has been compromised but to what extent is unknown.
 A civil war breaks out within the Order as both sides try to gather allies.
-The truth of Ny'shak's origin and the Brands is revealed to the Eyes by Oloma.
+The truth of Ny'shak's origin and the Brands is revealed to the Eyes by Oloma who is revealed to be Selune to the others.

+Selune decides the Order cannot go on in its current form and tasks the Eyes and any allies they can gather to stop them.
+She speaks about the